spaziocodice/FragLink/README.md

 ... : <FRAGLINK-00001> : FragLink v1.0.0-SNAPSHOT has been enabled on this server.
 Do not use a SNAPSHOT version in production!
 ```

-The server is running, great!
+The server is running: great!
 Linked Data Fragments are exposed through the root (/) REST endpoint.
 The endpoint template is

 ```
 https://fragments.yourproject.org{subject, predicate, object, graph, page}